Counting rational points on smooth quartic and quintic surfaces: Proof of Theorem

+Combining the two inequalities above and using the inequality obtained for the naive height gives:

-where $h_F(J)$ is the Faltings's height.
-It is well-known that $\log N_{J}\ll h_F(J)$ (one can deduce this inequality for Abelian varieties with semistable reduction over $K$ by using \cite[Theorem A]{de-jong-shokrieh}, and from this deduce the general case by using \cite[Lemma 3.4]{hindry-pacheco}).
-Therefore, by the Rank Hypothesis, we have
+It is well-known that $\log N_{J}\ll h_{\operatorname{Falt}}(J)$ (one can deduce this inequality for Abelian varieties with semistable reduction over $K$ by using \cite[Theorem A]{de-jong-shokrieh}, and from this deduce the general case by using \cite[Lemma 3.4]{hindry-pacheco}).
+Therefore, by the Rank Hypothesis:

 Hence, there exists a constant $B_0(\varepsilon)>0$ such that, for all $B\ge B_0(\varepsilon)$,